cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/hooks.md

 ## Arguments

 Kprobes and tracepoints may use the optional `args` field.
-It is a list of arguments to include in the trace output.
-Tetragon's BPF code requires information about the types of arguments to properly read, print and filter on its arguments.
-This information needs to be provided by the user under the `args` section.
+Tetragon's BPF code requires information about the types of arguments to properly read, print and filters on its arguments.
+ This information can be provided by the user under the `args` section.
 For the [available types](https://github.com/cilium/tetragon/blob/main/pkg/k8s/apis/cilium.io/client/crds/v1alpha1/cilium.io_tracingpolicies.yaml#L64-L88), check the [`TracingPolicy` CRD](https://github.com/cilium/tetragon/blob/main/pkg/k8s/apis/cilium.io/client/crds/v1alpha1/cilium.io_tracingpolicies.yaml).